OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 key for this table so there will be a one-to-one relationship with the D_LOC table.
 The PROJ_CODE, then, is exclusively used to determine whether a particular location is within the ORMGP study area, associated with a particular project (e.g. the City of Ottawa) or both.
+The ORMGP area is defined by set polygons found with R_AREA_CODE.

+Note that a similar table, D_LOC_AREA, is used to tie locations to a spatial area instead of a particlar project.

 #### D_LOC_PTTW